 Who may apply

 Undergraduate students who are sponsored by and working with a faculty member during the upcoming fall or spring term may apply.
 Students also must be registered for courses full time during the term for which the fellowship is awarded.
 Preference is given to applicants with a 3.25 cumulative GPA.
-PLEASE NOTE: Students can apply for both the Chancellor's Undergraduate Research Fellowship and a THINK Fellowship in the same term; however, because the Chancellor's Undergraduate Research Fellowship are awarded after the Fall/Spring THINK Fellowships are awarded, if offered a THINK Fellowship, your name will be withdrawn from consideration for the Chancellor's Undergraduate Research Fellowship in that term.
+PLEASE NOTE: Students can apply for both the Chancellor's Undergraduate Research Fellowship and a UHC Research Fellowship in the same term, However, if awarded a UHC Research Fellowship, your name will be withdrawn from consideration for the Chancellor's Undergraduate Research Fellowship.

 How to apply